nestordemeure/breviarium/data/english.md

 Never let it be known you were in a council in which hated things are believed to be done even against enemies, although you can be the author from afar.

-Do not find fault with anyone's deeds, do not criticize, do not inspect the duties of others, the places over which others preside, their fields, workshops, stables, etc. and places where they can see they are being observed.
+Do not find fault with anyone's deeds, do not criticize, do not inspect the duties of others.

+The places over which others preside, their fields, workshops, stables, etc. and places where they can see they are being observed.
 Do not go to these places of your own accord.

 Inquire very cautiously from servants and boys about their masters.

 See that in your manners, gestures, gait, conversation, play, manner and phrasing of speech, laughter, fervor, there is nothing that can offend.

 However you are occupied, if someone approaches, respond most pleasantly and show that he is a welcome guest to you.
 Excuse him now so he may have another occasion to approach you.
 To attend to the good of your peace, much will have to be yielded from your comforts.

 However much someone tells false and unproven things, listen while he tells it to others.
 Do not correct him or show that you know better.
-And do not seem to despise anyone with jokes and mockery, even accept them as jokes or so he can notice they are being eluded as vain.
+And do not seem to despise them with jokes and mockery, even to accept them as jokes or so they can notice they are being eluded as vain.

 Even if things go badly for some, do not ridicule them.
 Rather, strive to excuse, entreat, and help.